-The Moderators set the papers, but are advised to consult the course lecturers.
+Moderators set the written papers, but are advised to consult the course lecturers.
 The course lecturers are required to provide draft questions if so requested by the Moderators.
 The Prelims paper on Maths for Materials and Earth Sciences is set jointly by the Departments of Earth Sciences and Materials.
 There are no external examiners for Prelims.
+The assessed work for the practicals and the crystallography classes together constitute the Coursework Paper.

-(2) Paper Format
+(2) Written Paper Format